AristaSouthwest/Newsletter/docs/index.md

 # Arista Southwest Region Newsletter

-Welcome to the April 2025 newsletter for Arista customers in the U.S. Southwest Region!
+Welcome to the May 2025 newsletter for Arista customers in the U.S. Southwest Region!

 We welcome your feedback on the newsletter.
 If you have any ideas on what you want to see, please reach out to southwest@arista.com.